honojs/middleware/packages/zod-openapi/README.md

 ## Limitations

-- Currently, it does not support validation of _headers_ and _cookies_.
 - An instance of Zod OpenAPI Hono cannot be used as a "subApp" in conjunction with `rootApp.route('/api', subApp)`.

 ## Usage